rpgd60/vmware-vsphere7-on-kvm-lab/README.md

 This document describes the deployment of a basic vSphere  7  lab hosted in a nested  Linux KVM environment.

+A similar lab using vSphere 6.7 is documented in a separate [github repository](https://github.com/rpgd60/vmware-vsphere6.7-on-kvm-lab).

+NOTE: Initial experience shows that the 6.7 lab works better than the 7.0 lab due to the simpler vCenter installation and lower level of RAM/Disk/CPU requirements of the former.
+Thus this document for vSphere 7.0 is not being maintained actively.

 The diagram below summarizes the deployment

 <img src="README.assets/Deployment diagram vSphere 7.0.png" alt="Deployment Diagram - vSphere 7.0" style="zoom:75%;" />